 She worked for two years as a Curatorial Assistant at the Ethnological Museum, Berlin State Museums, focussing on the documentation and research of the collection from Iran.
 This resulted in the exhibition ‘Everyday life in Tehran in 1890 – Genre painting on Iranian tiles from the 19th century’ and an accompanying catalogue.

 She joined National Museums Scotland in 2008 where she curates the collections from the Middle East, South Asia and South East Asia, comprising ceramics, textiles, metalwork, sculpture, arms and armour as well as ethnographical and archaeological material from Morocco to Indonesia and Vietnam.
-In May 2017 Friederike was appointed Interim Keeper of the Department of World Cultures.
+Between May 2017 and March 2018, Friederike was Interim Keeper of the Department of World Cultures.